tundish/pity_of_thieves/pot/odric/14_introduction.rst

 .. condition:: PLAYER.state pot.world.Spot.woodshed
 .. condition:: DRAMA.state 0

-Have you ever heard the sound of Rooks in early dawn?
+Do you know the sound of Rooks in early dawn?
-The devilish cackle of hundreds of birds - they should call them a Mockery.
+The rousing cackle of birds in their hundreds - they should call them a Mockery.
 Harsh critics of anyone still in their bed.

 So wakes |PLAYER_NAME|.

 His place is the |PLAYER_SPOT|.
-Where he sleeps, and when sleep leaves him, where he must work.
+Where he sleeps, and when sleep leaves him, where he does work.

 .. property:: DRAMA.prompt Type 'help'.
 Or 'again' to read once more.
 .. property:: DRAMA.state 1